Baron Corbin: Happy Corbin and alliance with JBL (2021–2023)

-Happy Corbin (2021-2022)

 On the August 27 episode of SmackDown, after turning his misfortunes around in Las Vegas, he drove into the arena in a Bentley, declaring himself "filthy rich" and demanding to be called "Happy Corbin".
 On the September 24 episode of SmackDown, Corbin gained a new ally in Madcap Moss.
 They entered into a feud with Drew McIntyre, with Corbin accompanying Moss to his matches with McIntyre at Day 1 on January 1, 2022 and Elimination Chamber on February 19, both of which he lost.
 Corbin (and Moss) participated in the Royal Rumble match at the namesake event on January 29, entering at #15 and eliminating Rick Boogs and Ricochet, but was eliminated by McIntyre.
 On the first night of WrestleMania 38 on April 2, he faced McIntyre in a losing effort.

 On the April 8 episode of SmackDown, Corbin blamed his loss on Moss before attacking him, ending their alliance and beginning a feud between the two.
 This led to a match at WrestleMania Backlash on May 8, which Moss won.
 At Hell in a Cell on June 5, the two competed in a No Holds Barred match, which Corbin lost.
 On the June 17 episode of SmackDown, Corbin lost to Moss in a Last Laugh match, ending their feud; after the match, Corbin confronted commentator Pat McAfee, who had been making fun of Corbin during his feud with Moss.
 On the July 1 episode of SmackDown, Corbin competed in a Money in the Bank qualifying fatal four-way match, which was won by Moss.
 After Money in the Bank went off the air the following day, Corbin attacked McAfee at ringside and accepted his challenge for a match at SummerSlam.
 At the event on July 30, Corbin lost to McAfee after he hit a low-blow while the referee was down.
 On the August 19 episode of SmackDown, he competed in a fatal five way match to determine the #1 contender for the Intercontinental Championship, which was won by Sheamus.

-Modern Day Wrestling God (2022-2023)

-On the October 17, 2022 episode of Raw, Corbin returned under his Baron Corbin ring name alongside Hall of Famer JBL and defeated Dolph Ziggler.
-Debuting the new moniker of "The Modern Day Wrestling God”, he would then go on for a winning streak until losing to Drew McIntyre on the November 21, 2022 episode of Raw.
-At the Royal Rumble on January 28, 2023, Corbin entered the Royal Rumble match at #14 but was eliminated by Seth "Freakin" Rollins in 7 seconds after being attacked by Brock Lesnar.
-After a loss to Dexter Lumis on the February 6th episode of Raw, JBL ended his association with Corbin.
+On the October 17 episode of Raw, Corbin returned under the Baron Corbin name with his new manager JBL, defeating Dolph Ziggler.
+Debuting the new nickname of "The Modern Day Wrestling God" as a reference to JBL's former nickname, he would go on a winning streak until losing to Drew McIntyre on the November 21 episode of Raw.
+At the Royal Rumble event in January 2023, Corbin entered the Royal Rumble match in 14th place but was immediately attacked by Brock Lesnar and eliminated by Seth "Freakin" Rollins, ending his time in the match at seven seconds.
+On the February 6 episode of Raw, after losing to Dexter Lumis, JBL ended his association with Corbin.
+Corbin then embarked upon a losing streak until a live event on April 29, where he defeated Rick Boogs.